 To help David find a job he truly wanted, I took him through my Seven Steps.

-Step 1: Decide if you are willing to embrace a simpler lifestyle to increase your career options.
+Step 1: Decide whether you are willing to embrace a simpler lifestyle to increase your career options.

 David decided that the things he absolutely needed in a job were working for a good cause, the opportunity to be persuasive and a short commute.